basarat/typescript-book/docs/testing/jest.md

 }
 ```

-(If your `package.json` file contains `"type": "module"`, which causes Node to assume modules are in es6 format, you can convert the above to es6 format by replacing the top line to `export default { ` .)
+(If your `package.json` file contains `"type": "module"`, which causes Node to assume modules are in es6 format, you can convert the above to es6 format by replacing the top line to `export default { `  and the file name `jest.config.js` by `jest.config.mjs` .)

 Explanation: